-The O*NETTM team has designed a set of self-directed career exploration/assessment tools to help workers consider and plan career options, preparation, and transitions more effectively.
+The O*NET® team has designed a set of self-directed career exploration/assessment tools to help workers consider and plan career options, preparation, and transitions more effectively.
 They also are designed for use by students who are exploring the school-to-work transition.
 The assessment instruments, which are based on a "whole-person" concept, are grouped into two major families:

-These instruments will help individuals identify their work-related interests, what they consider important on the job, and their abilities in order to explore those occupations that relate most closely to those attributes.
-Users of the tools may link to the more than 800 occupations described by the O*NET database, as well as to occupational information in CareerOneStop.
-This allows individuals to make a seamless transition from assessing their interests, work values, and abilities to matching their job skills with the requirements of occupations in their local labor market.
+These instruments will help individuals identify their work-related interests and what they consider important on the job to explore occupations that relate most closely to those attributes.
+Users of the tools may link to the more than 950 occupations described by the O*NET database, as well as to occupational information in CareerOneStop.
+This allows individuals to make a seamless transition from assessing their interests and work values to matching their job skills with the requirements of occupations in their local labor market.

 The O*NET Ability Profiler has been retired.
 The materials previously distributed to support Ability Profiler administration, scoring, and training are archived for research purposes only.